2019 Los Angeles Rams season: Week 11: vs. Chicago Bears

-Todd Gurley matched his season-high with 97 rushing yards on 25 carries, including 1-yard touchdown run late in the first half as the Rams bounced back with a victory over the Bears before a Sunday Night Football audience.
-Despite turning over the ball on offense on the first two drives, host Los Angeles held firm on defense, forcing Chicago to turn over the ball on downs on one drive and ending with missed field goals on two others.
+Todd Gurley matched his season-high with 97 rushing yards on 25 carries, including a 1-yard touchdown run late in the first half as the Rams bounced back with a victory over the Bears before a Sunday Night Football audience.
+Despite turning over the ball on offense on its first two drives, host Los Angeles held firm on defense, forcing Chicago to give up the ball on downs on one drive and ending with missed field goals on two others.
 Greg Zuerlein converted a 38-yard field goal for the game's first points, and cornerback Troy Hill intercepted a pass from Bears quarterback Mitchell Trubisky to help set up a 50-yard pass from Jared Goff to wide receiver Cooper Kupp that ended just short of the goal line.
-Gurley himself ran it in one play later to give the Rams a 10-0 lead at halftime.
-The Bears were able to pull within three points after a Trubisky touchdown pass, the Rams were able to extend their lead back to 10 points as running back Malcolm Brown scored on a 5-yard run midway through the fourth period for the Rams' final points.
+Gurley himself ran it in one play later to give the Rams a 10–0 lead at halftime.
+The Bears were able to pull within three points after a Trubisky touchdown pass, but the Rams were able to extend their lead back to 10 points as running back Malcolm Brown scored on a 5-yard run midway through the fourth period for L.A.'s final points.
 Gurley added 36 yards on three receptions, which tied both Kupp and Josh Reynolds for the team lead on a quiet production day in which the Rams mustered only 283 total yards on offense.
-Rookie safety Taylor Rapp led the Rams with eight total tackles, while Aaron Donald had two sacks and was named NFC Defensive Player of the Week as Los Angeles improved to 6-4 on the season.
+Rookie safety Taylor Rapp led the Rams with eight total tackles, while defensive tackle Aaron Donald had two sacks and was named NFC Defensive Player of the Week as Los Angeles improved to 6–4 on the season.

 Week 12: vs. Baltimore Ravens

 In front of a nationwide audience on Monday Night Football, the Rams suffered the worst home loss in franchise history as the visiting Ravens dominated all phases of the game.
-Baltimore became the fourth team in the 21st century to score touchdowns on their first six drives in a game, as quarterback Lamar Jackson completed 15 of 20 passes for 169 yards and five touchdowns, while also running for 95 yards on only eight carries.
+Baltimore became the fourth team in the 21st century to score touchdowns on its first six drives in a game, as quarterback Lamar Jackson completed 15 of 20 passes for 169 yards and five touchdowns, while also running for 95 yards on only eight carries.
 Todd Gurley carried the ball only six times for 22 yards, while Jared Goff passed for 212 yards with two interceptions.
-Kicker Greg Zuerlein's two-second quarter field goals represented all of the scoring for the Rams in their biggest defeat in Los Angeles since a 52-14 loss to Chicago in 1963, and their worst loss under head coach Sean McVay.
-It was also the Rams' first loss wearing their yellow color rush uniforms after four previous victories.
+Kicker Greg Zuerlein's two-second quarter field goals represented all of the scoring for the Rams in their biggest defeat in Los Angeles since a 52–14 loss to Chicago in 1963, and their worst loss under head coach Sean McVay.
+It was also the Rams' first loss wearing their yellow color rush uniforms after four previous victories, and marked the final time the team would utilize the uniform set, which debuted in 2015.